LuminaKraft/LuminaKraftLauncher/DISCORD_OAUTH_SETUP.md

 2. OAuth URL is generated and opened in user's default browser
 3. User authenticates with Discord in the browser
 4. Discord redirects to Supabase callback URL
-5. Supabase establishes session and redirects to https://www.luminakraft.com/
+5. Supabase establishes session and redirects to https://www.luminakraft.com/auth-callback
+6. The auth-callback page:
+   - Shows a success message to the user
+   - Extracts OAuth tokens from URL hash
+   - Triggers deep link `luminakraft://auth/callback#tokens...`
-6. User sees LuminaKraft website and manually returns to the launcher app
+   - Browser attempts to open the launcher automatically
-7. User opens Settings page in launcher
-8. Launcher automatically syncs Discord data from Supabase session
+7. Launcher receives deep link and syncs Discord data
+8. Success toast is shown and user is redirected to Settings page
 9. Discord account is now linked and roles are synced

 ## Important Notes

-- User must manually return to the launcher after authorization
-- Discord data sync happens automatically when user opens Settings
-- The browser tab will remain open on luminakraft.com (user can close it manually)
+- The launcher opens automatically via deep link
+- User can close the browser tab showing the success message
-- Session persists in Supabase, so data syncs even after app restart
+- Session persists in Supabase
+- Deep link is only registered when the app is built and installed (not in dev mode)